 Effectively marketing a magazine in today’s market requires a full grasp and utilization of current technologies.
-One of the most important of these is social media marketing.
+Once you create an online magazine, one of the most important of marketing areas to target is social media marketing.
 But how you use the tools is key.

 According to recent US publishing market statistics, the US magazine industry has suffered somewhat from the transition to a digital economy.
 Not only have the number of publishers to survive the transition fallen sharply from 46 billion U.S. dollars in 2007 to 28 billion in 2017.
 Americans have also gone from reading an average 24 minutes a day 2010. to about 15 minutes on average by 2018.
 This means that to stay competitive, publishers need to focus on using technology to compete with bigger magazines who are already focused on the shift in reading habits.

 Here are some of the ways you can use social media to stay on the cutting edge in the 2020s as a publisher.

 If your title is more serious and sedate, that’s fine if your audience is already comfortable with your magazine.
 But what about all those eyeballs not yet spoken for?
 They need a hook to bite.

 Use a social title to entice and give more insights into why they should care about your article.
 Example:

 Why is Spot Avoiding You?

 Sure you know your pet? #dog #cat #pet #training #tips